paperless-ngx/paperless-ngx/docs/setup.rst

         ansible-playbook playbook.yml

-    When this step completes successfully, paperless-ng will be available on the target host at ``http://127.0.0.1:8000`` (or the address you configured).
+    When this step completes successfully, paperless-ngx will be available on the target host at ``http://127.0.0.1:8000`` (or the address you configured).

-Migration to paperless-ng
+Migration to paperless-ngx
 #########################

-At its core, paperless-ng is still paperless and fully compatible.
+At its core, paperless-ngx is still paperless and fully compatible.
 However, some things have changed under the hood, so you need to adapt your setup depending on how you installed paperless.